raven4ever/ansible_create_azure_infra/README.md

 # Azure VM creation
-This Ansible playbook creates a number of VMs in a pre-defined Azure resource group.
+This Ansible playbook creates a number of Ubuntu VMs in a pre-defined Azure resource group.

 ## Requirements
 On the Ansible machine the package **sshpass** must be installed.